segmentio/segment-docs/src/segment-app/iam/membership.md

 2. Click **Invite Team Member**.
 3. Enter the user's email address and choose their roles.

-   _Note: If you are on a Developer or Team plan, only the `workspace owner` and `source admin` roles are available._
+   _Note: If you are on a Free or Team plan, only the `workspace owner` and `source admin` roles are available._
    ![](images/invite-user.png)

 4. Click **Edit Sources** to pick individual sources (or warehouses, tracking plans, etc. depending on the role)